awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/security-best-practices.md

 The easiest way to keep your environment's platform up to date is to configure the environment to use [managed platform updates](environment-platform-update-managed.md)\.

+### Enforce IMDSv2 on environment instances<a name="security-best-practices.preventive.imdsv2"></a>

+Amazon Elastic Compute Cloud \(Amazon EC2\) instances in your Elastic Beanstalk environments use the instance metadata service \(IMDS\), an on\-instance component, to securely access instance metadata\.
+IMDS supports two methods for accessing data: IMDSv1 and IMDSv2\.
+IMDSv2 uses session\-oriented requests and mitigates several types of vulnerabilities that could be used to try to access the IMDS\.
+For details about the advantages of IMDSv2, see [enhancements to add defense in depth to the EC2 Instance Metadata Service](http://aws.amazon.com/blogs/security/defense-in-depth-open-firewalls-reverse-proxies-ssrf-vulnerabilities-ec2-instance-metadata-service/)\.

+IMDSv2 is more secure, so it's a good idea to enforce the use of IMDSv2 on your instances\.
+To enforce IMDSv2, ensure that all components of your application support IMDSv2, and then disable IMDSv1\.
+For more information, see [Configuring the instance metadata service on your environment's instances](environments-cfg-ec2-imds.md)\.

 ## Detective security best practices<a name="security-best-practices.detective"></a>

 Detective security controls identify security violations after they have occurred\.
 They can help you detect a potential security threat or incident\.